SAP-archive/cloud-hdi-zdm-reference-app/README.md

 If you need any support, have any question or have found a bug, please report it in the [GitHub bug tracking system](https://github.com/SAP/cloud-hdi-zdm-reference-app/issues).

 # License
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
+All rights reserved.
-This project is licensed under SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the [LICENSE](./LICENSE) file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.

 # Further reading
 * [ZDM for Multi-Target Applications (MTA) with Database Changes on SAP CP CF](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/e62731aa735340bfb0c4b7c71b4bf5e7.html)